Andyfuw/CrmSessionCookieRenamer/README.md

 ref : https://support.microsoft.com/en-us/help/3045286/passive-federation-request-fails-when-accessing-an-application-using-a

-now , there is a simple way to resolve this problem by rename the cookie name.
+ there is a simple way to resolve this problem by rename the cookie name.

 the dynamics cookie writed by HttpModule: CrmSessionAuthenticationManager.
-This module use ICookieHandler to write tookie to browser now, we have a chance to rename to cookie name.
+This module use ICookieHandler to write tookie to browser. we have a chance to rename to cookie name before the cookie be writed.

 IIS support dynamic module, we can dynamic register a new HttpModule,